sijms/go-ora/README.md

 	go_ora.Out{Dest: &var1, size: 100000},
 	go_ora.Out{Dest: &var2, size: 300000})
 ```

+* ### Named Parameters
+  * to use named parameters just wrap all you parameters inside `sql.Named`
+  * if one of the parameters doesn't have name driver will switch to positional mode
+  * parameter named `:pr1` in sql should be passed as `sql.Named("pr1", 1)`
+  * Named parameter is useful if you have one value passed in sql multiple times.
+  * order is not important
+  * complete code for named parameters found in [examples/named_pars](https://github.com/sijms/go-ora/blob/master/examples/named_pars/main.go)

 * ### structures with tag
 you can pass a structure parameter to sql in one of the following situation
 - structure that implement Valuer interface